Characterizing the delocalized-localized Anderson phase transition based on the system's response to boundary conditions: Introduction

-To characterize the delocalized-localized phase transition, we can also look at the behavior of the system responding to the change in the boundary conditions\cite{PhysRevLett.93.266402, Peschel_2005}.
-For an extended eigenstate, the change in the boundary condition is reflected in the corresponding eigen energy; but for a localized eigenstate, where the amplitude of the wave function is approximately non-zero for some finite number of sites, the change in the boundary condition is not seen by the eigenstate, and thus no change in the eigen energies.
-In particular Ref [\onlinecite{Edwards_1972}] used the shift in the eigen energy when we change the boundary condition from periodic to anti-periodic to characterize the phase transition; this idea has some other applications as well\cite{PhysRevB.96.045123,PhysRevLett.46.618}.

-The response of the system to a local quench is also another characterization.
-A measure of this response is the overlap $F=|\bra{G}\ket{G'}|$ of the ground state of the system without ($\ket{G}$) and with ($\ket{G'}$) a local quench.
-In the delocalized phase, This overlap goes to zero in a power-law fashion ($F \sim N^{-\gamma}$), the so called Anderson orthogonality catastrophe \cite{PhysRevLett.18.1049}; while it decays exponentially in the localized phase ($F\sim e^{-\beta N}$); where $\gamma$ and $\beta$ depend on the disorder strength\cite{PhysRevLett.18.1049, PhysRevB.92.054203, PhysRevB.92.220201,Cosco_2018, PhysRevLett.122.040604}.
+The response of a system to a local quench is also another characterization.
+A measure of this response is fidelity.
+If we consider $\ket{G}$ as the ground state of the system without a local quench and $\ket{G'}$ as the ground state of the system with a local quench, then the fidelity is the overlap $F=\abs{\bra{G}\ket{G'}}$ of these two states \cite{PhysRevLett.98.110601,PhysRevA.77.032111, PhysRevB.76.180403, PhysRevE.98.062137, PhysRevB.80.014403,PhysRevA.89.033625}.
+This overlap goes to zero in a power-law fashion ($F \sim N^{-\gamma}$) in the delocalized phase, the so-called Anderson orthogonality catastrophe \cite{PhysRevLett.18.1049}.
+While, it decays exponentially in the localized phase ($F\sim e^{-\beta N}$); where $\gamma$ and $\beta$ depend on the disorder strength\cite{PhysRevLett.18.1049, PhysRevB.92.054203, PhysRevB.92.220201,Cosco_2018, PhysRevLett.122.040604}.